Modulo: Performance issues

 In devices and software that implement bitwise operations more efficiently than modulo, these alternative forms can result in faster calculations.

 Compiler optimizations may recognize expressions of the form expression % constant where constant is a power of two and automatically implement them as expression & (constant-1), allowing the programmer to write clearer code without compromising performance.
 This simple optimization is not possible for languages in which the result of the modulo operation has the sign of the dividend (including C), unless the dividend is of an unsigned integer type.
 This is because, if the dividend is negative, the modulo will be negative, whereas expression & (constant-1) will always be positive.
 For these languages, the equivalence x % 2n == x < 0 ? x | ~(2n - 1) : x & (2n - 1) has to be used instead, expressed using bitwise OR, NOT and AND operations.

 Optimizations for general constant-modulus operations also exist by calculating the division first using the constant-divisor optimization.

 Properties (identities)

 Some modulo operations can be factored or expanded similarly to other mathematical operations.
 This may be useful in cryptography proofs, such as the Diffie–Hellman key exchange.
-Some of these properties require that a and n are integers.
+The properties involving multiplication, division, and exponentiation generally require that a and n are integers.